Our Polyfastener is a two-part smooth hard poly channel and insert strip that tightly locks poly to the greenhouse frame.

 Less Abrasion = Longer Poly Life

 The smoothness and round corners reduce abrasion.
-When wind flexes poly attached with wooden lath, it rubs on the lath slowly causing abrasion leading to tears.
+When strong winds flexes poly attached with wooden lath, the poly rubs on the lath slowly and can cause abrasion leading to tears.

 Ideal on Curved Rafters and Frames

 It bends easily as it follows the contour.

 Polyfastener absorbs and cushions the quick, strong lateral motion of poly flexing in high windstorms.
 Stretching minutely, it reduces tears and cracking.
 The stress is evenly distributed along the entire length of the channel, NOT concentrated at one point.

 Operators of large greenhouses usually use Polyfastener ONLY around the perimeter rafters.
 Why?
 Because if the poly becomes loose you can just unzip and re-tighten and re-lock it with Polyfastener absolutely no damage.
 Some just use our cinchstrap by nailing down the poly on most or all rafters.
 I (Bob) do that on my greenhouses as I get strong winds.

 The clean, white, smooth surface is pleasing, eliminating the need for painting lath.

 Poly Can Be Applied In Haste (And Later Re-Tightened)

 I mean "haste" in two ways.
 Polyfastener is fast to use.
 But also you can apply poly in haste, even sloppily, too loose, rushing to beat a snowstorm (which always seems to happen to us).
 However with Polyfastener, no problem.
 Wait until a warm day comes along, unzip the poly, tighten it, and re-lock again.